ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### JDBC Fetch Performance

-To enhance JDBC fetch performance, ResultSet object are now reused.
+To enhance JDBC fetch performance, ResultSet objects are now reused.
 When multiple ResultSet objects are created from the same PreparedStatement object, the first ResultSet object is reused.
 If you do not want to reuse ResultSet objects, you can change the value of the reuse_resultset property in the JDBC connection properties to false.

 </br>